ghubjason/cloudwatch-logs-firehose-s3-export/README.md

-CloudWatch Logs Export to S3 using Firehose delivery Stream.
+CloudWatch Logs Export to S3 using Firehose Delivery Stream.
 This is specific to using Cross Account Logs destination, with the subscription filter existing on the source account, and the Logs destination, Firehose Delivery Stream, and S3 bucket existing on the target account.